j3k0/ganomede-invitations/README.md

 InvitationDB
 ------------

+ * Contains a store:
+   * "invitation-id" -> Invitation
- * Contains a store "username" -> Array of Invitation
+   * "username" -> Array of Invitation

-Each invitation is stored twice (once for each of the users).
-It has to be removed twice as well.
+Each invitation is stored three times:
+ * globally + once for each of the users.
+ * mind that when removing an invitation.

 AuthDB
 ------